-4.6 Officer review for Emergency Band applicants
+4.9 Officer review for Emergency Band applicants

-4.6.1 Where an applicant has held Emergency Band status for two months or more from their applicable date in band or the applicant has refused one reasonable suitable offer of accommodation for the applicant and their household or has made no attempt to bid for accommodation Breckland Council may carry out a review of their circumstances.
-This will result in either:

-- a) A direct let usually for statutorily homeless applicants living in temporary accommodation. - b) Priority being maintained, if there are valid reasons. - c) Moving into a lower priority band if the circumstances under which they were placed in Emergency Band no longer apply.
+- 4.9.1 Where an applicant has held Emergency Band status for three months or more from their applicable date in band or the applicant has refused one reasonable suitable offer of accommodation for the applicant and their household or has made no attempt to bid for accommodation Breckland Council may carry out a review of their circumstances.
+This will result in either: - a) A direct let usually for statutorily homeless applicants living in temporary accommodation. - b) Priority being maintained. - c) Moving into a lower priority band if the circumstances under which they were placed in Emergency Band no longer apply. - d) Making the applicant unable to bid for a specified period, not exceeding 6 months